Airbnb International Growth Strategy

 Airbnb has seen strong growth in South Korea and Singapore and is looking to invest more across the region.
 The company’s goal is to acquire an additional 2 million properties within the continent.
 Following the Obama administration’s easing of restrictions on U.S. businesses to operate in Cuba, Airbnb expanded to Cuba in April 2015, making it one of the first U.S. companies to do so.
 To comply with current U.S. regulations, the Airbnb platform in Cuba is currently only open to licensed U.S travelers, but the company plans to seek authorization to support non-U.S. travelers in the future.

+Airbnb’s expansion into China is an accomplishment.
 “The number of Chinese guests staying in Airbnb properties around the world increased 700 per cent last year, growing faster than the number of guests from any other single nationality.
 When we see this growth and hear the stories from our community, it is clear that Airbnb is uniquely positioned to connect Chinese guests to amazing travel experiences.
-And as we move into our next phase of expansion in China, we know we will need deep local knowledge and expertise to keep this momentum going.” said Brian Chesky, co-founder and chief executive of Airbnb.
-Airbnb’s new commitment to China follows a push from Uber, the $50bn ride-hailing app start-up, which is booking more than 1m trips a day in China, despite facing tough competition from local rival Didi Kuadi.
+And as we move into our next phase of expansion in China, we know we will need deep local knowledge and expertise to keep this momentum going.” said, co-founder and chief executive of Airbnb.

 Today, Airbnb is available in 30 different languages, allowing it reach users around the world.
 Like many U.S.-grown businesses interested in global revenue, Airbnb has made sure to invest in the translation and localization of its brand and its services.
 “People from over 150 different countries travel on Airbnb, so it is important that we are both international and local at the same time.
 Because of this, we’ve taken many steps toward localization, one of which is translation.” said Jason Katz-Brown, an software engineer at Airbnb.